JailbreakMe: JailbreakMe 3.0 (iOS 4.3–4.3.3)

 JailbreakMe 3.0 "Saffron", released on July 6, 2011, will jailbreak most iOS devices on iOS 4.3-4.3.3 and iPad 2 on 4.3.3.
 It was the first publicly available jailbreak for iPad 2.
 JailbreakMe 3.0 exploited a FreeType parser security flaw (similar to JailbreakMe 2.0), using the form of a PDF file rendered by Mobile Safari, which then used a kernel vulnerability to complete the untethered jailbreak.
 Comex also released a patch for this FreeType flaw, named PDF Patcher 2, which is available as a free package installable via Cydia.

 A few days before the initial release, a beta tester leaked JailbreakMe 3.0 to the public.
 Comex said on Twitter that this put him on a "time limit" to release the final version quickly.

 The JailbreakMe website looked similar to downloading an App Store app.
 It included a blue button indicating "FREE", which changed into a green "INSTALL" button when pressed once, much like an application on the App Store.
 After tapping "INSTALL", Safari would close, Cydia would load as a new app, and the device would be jailbroken with no reboot necessary.

 On July 15, 2011, Apple released iOS 4.3.4 (GSM) and 4.2.9 (CDMA) to patch the flaws used by JailbreakMe.

 Comex received a Pwnie Award at the Black Hat Conference in 2011 for "Best Client-Side Bug" for this work.

-Comex was hired by Apple as an intern in August of 2011.
+Comex was hired by Apple as an intern in August 2011.